Shannon Beador’s Boyfriend John Janssen Will Be Featured On ‘RHOC’ Season 15, Says Filming Has Been ‘Fun’

 Shannon Beador and John Janssen appeared on Instagram Live last week with Shannon’s three daughters, Sophie, Stella, and Adeline, and during their chat with fans, it was confirmed that Janssen had joined the cast of The Real Housewives of Orange County for its upcoming 15th season.

-After the Bravo reality star’s oldest daughter, Sophie, told viewers of the chat that Janssen will be on the show’s new episodes, Janssen opened up about his experience with production, revealing that filming a reality series if far different than anything he’s done before.
+After the Bravo reality star’s oldest daughter, Sophie, told viewers of the chat that Janssen will be in the show’s new episodes, Janssen opened up about his experience with production, revealing that filming a reality series is far different than anything he’s done before.

 “It’s fun.
 There’s some fun to it and some nervousness.
 You get in your head a little bit.
 So it’s trying to just be me but overall, it’s fun,” Janssen admitted.